1Password/terraform-provider-onepassword/CONTRIBUTING.md

 (dlv) continue
 ```

-**Note**: Editors like GoLand can be configured to start a debugging session as well.
-Just be sure to pass the `--debug` flag as a program argument.
+**Note**: You can also configure editors like GoLand to start a debugging session by passing the `--debug` flag as a program argument.

-If a debugging session was started properly, the provider should print the following output to `stdout`:
+If a debugging session was starts correctly, the provider prints the following output to `stdout`:

 ```sh
 Provider started, to attach Terraform set the TF_REATTACH_PROVIDERS env var: